Square root of a matrix: Positive semidefinite matrices

-This unique matrix is called the principal, non-negative, or positive square root (the latter in the case of positive definite matrices).
+This unique matrix is called the principal, non-negative, or positive square root (the latter in the case of a positive definite matrix).

 The principal square root of a real positive semidefinite matrix is real.

-The principal square root of a positive definite matrix is positive definite; more generally, the rank of the principal square root of A is the same as the rank of A.
+The principal square root of a positive definite matrix is positive definite; more generally, the rank of the principal square root of $A$ is the same as the rank of $A$.

 The operation of taking the principal square root is continuous on this set of matrices.
 These properties are consequences of the holomorphic functional calculus applied to matrices.

 The existence and uniqueness of the principal square root can be deduced directly from the Jordan normal form (see below).

 Matrices with distinct eigenvalues

-An n×n matrix with n distinct nonzero eigenvalues has 2^{n} square roots.
-Such a matrix, A, has an eigendecomposition VDV^{−1} where V is the matrix whose columns are eigenvectors of A and D is the diagonal matrix whose diagonal elements are the corresponding n eigenvalues λ_{i}.
+An n×n matrix with n distinct non-zero eigenvalues has 2^{n} square roots.
+Such a matrix, A, has an eigendecomposition VDV^{−1}, where V is the matrix whose columns are eigenvectors of A and D is the diagonal matrix whose diagonal elements are the corresponding n eigenvalues λ_{i}.
 Thus the square roots of A are given by VD^{1/2} V^{−1}, where D^{1/2} is any square root matrix of D, which, for distinct eigenvalues, must be diagonal with diagonal elements equal to square roots of the diagonal elements of D; since there are two possible choices for a square root of each diagonal element of D, there are 2^{n} choices for the matrix D^{1/2}.

 This also leads to a proof of the above observation, that a positive-definite matrix has precisely one positive-definite square root: a positive definite matrix has only positive eigenvalues, and each of these eigenvalues has only one positive square root; and since the eigenvalues of the square root matrix are the diagonal elements of D^{1/2}, for the square root matrix to be itself positive definite necessitates the use of only the unique positive square roots of the original eigenvalues.

 Solutions in closed form

-If a matrix is idempotent, meaning $A^2 = A$, then by definition one of its square roots is the matrix itself.
+If a matrix is idempotent, meaning $A^2 = A$, then by definition one of its square roots is the matrix $A$ itself.